jdharrisnz/datorama-d3-river-breakdown/README.md

 ![Preview image](image.png)

 ## Common Style Changes
 To change the color of the blocks and paths, add the below to the CSS section of the Custom Widget Editor.
-To look ideal, `rect-end` in the gradient should have the same colour as `rect`.
+You only need to change the colours in the declared variables in the first block.
 ```
+:root {
+  --start-grad: #0082d6;
+  --end-grad: #00b0f0;
+}

 #level0-gradient {
-  --rect-start: rgb(134, 188, 182);
+  --rect-start: var(--start-grad);
-  --rect-end: rgb(117, 161, 199);
+  --rect-end: var(--end-grad);
 }

 rect {
-  fill: rgb(117, 161, 199);
+  fill: var(--end-grad);
 }
 ```